ryanjlittle/otls-tickettohide/README.md

 # tlsfun
 A partial implementation of TLS 1.3 in pure python for experimentation and fun times

+## Disclaimer

+**This library is bad, insecure code written by an academic and should not be used by anyone.**

 ## Dependencies

 *   Python 3.11 or later